SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 #### Planned

 ##### HOOK_SEARCH will be refactored
-Developers can use the HOOK_SEARCH to extend the search of Cumulocity.
-Starting with 10.18 release we will refactor the HOOK_SEARCH interface.
-If you are using this interface, you need to migrate to the new interface.
-There will be more details how to use the new interface on the particular release documentation of the Web SDK.
+The HOOK_SEARCH can be used by developers to extend the search of Cumulocity IoT.
+As of release 10.18, we will refactor the HOOK_SEARCH interface.
+If you use this interface, you must migrate to the new version.
+Details on how to use the new interface will be provided in the Web SDK documentation of the respective release.

 #### Implemented